 Solution: Define a geometrical intersection event.
-The event includes visual elements that can intersect and raise the event and an action that is executed when the event is fired.
+The event includes visual elements that can intersect and trigger an event.
+Define an action list that is executed when the event is fired.
 Make some of the elements moveable.
-Whenever one of the elements has moved (e.g. the user drags it to some place), check if the conditions for the intersection event are satisfied.
+Whenever one of the elements has moved (e.g. the user drags it to some location), check if the conditions for the intersection event are satisfied.
 If so: execute the action.
 The action can be any sort of code.
 You can use SNAPSHOT PROPERTIES to immediately respond visually to an intersection event.

-Example: In a quiz the user is asked to put a substance in the corresponding pot.
+Example: In a quiz, the user is asked to put a substance in the corresponding pot.
 If intersected with the correct pot, an action is triggered which shows some text with positive user feedback.